Avery Johnson: After the Spurs

 On July 19, 2001, Johnson signed as a free agent with the Denver Nuggets.
 Johnson played 51 games (13 starts) with the Nuggets and averaged 9.4 points, 1.3 rebounds, and 5.1 assists.
-The Nuggets traded Johnson and three other players to the Dallas Mavericks on February 21, 2002.
+The Nuggets traded Johnson, Nick Van Exel, Raef LaFrentz, and Tariq Abdul-Wahad to the Dallas Mavericks on February 21, 2002, for Donnell Harvey, Tim Hardaway, Juwan Howard, and draft considerations.
 Johnson played 17 games all as a reserve with the Mavericks for the rest of the season.

 In the 2002–03 season, Johnson played in 48 games as a reserve for the Mavericks, averaging 9.0 minutes per game.
-Johnson ended his NBA career in the 2003–04 season back with the Golden State Warriors.
+During the 2003 offseason, the Mavericks traded Johnson, Van Exel, Popeye Jones, Antoine Rigaudeau, and Evan Eschmeyer to the Golden State Warriors for Antawn Jamison, Jiří Welsch, Chris Mills, and Danny Fortson.
+Johnson ended his NBA career in the 2003–04 season in his second stint with the Warriors.
 He played 46 games with one start and averaged 4.6 points, 0.7 rebounds, and 2.4 assists.

 Post-playing career

 Dallas Mavericks

 On October 28, 2004, Johnson retired from playing and signed as an assistant coach with the Dallas Mavericks under Don Nelson.
 Johnson had played under Nelson from 1993 to 1994 and from 2002 to 2003, and it was understood from the beginning that he was being groomed to eventually succeed Nelson as head coach.
 His transition from assistant to head coach came five months later on March 19, 2005, after Nelson resigned.

 Under Johnson, the Mavericks closed out the 2004–05 season with a 16–2 run and a first-round playoff victory over the Houston Rockets, before being eliminated by the Phoenix Suns in the second round of the playoffs.
 Johnson was named the April 2005 NBA Coach of the Month, only one month after becoming a head coach for the first time.

 The 2005–06 season was even more successful for Johnson and was marked by a series of milestones.
 In November 2005, Johnson won his second NBA Coach of the Month award (which was also his second consecutive award, following the one he had won in April the previous season), making him the first NBA coach to win the award in his first two months as a head coach.
 On January 28, 2006, when the Dallas Mavericks defeated the Utah Jazz, Johnson's record as head coach improved to 50–12, making Johnson the fastest coach to reach 50 wins.
 In February 2006, he was chosen to coach the 2006 NBA All-Star team for the Western Conference.
 Although Johnson ultimately led the Mavericks to the second-best record in the Western Conference, the team entered the playoffs as the fourth seed in the West due to the structure of the 2006 NBA Playoffs seeding.
 In April 2006, Johnson was rewarded for his success throughout the season with the 2006 NBA Coach of the Year Award.